adi-sharma14/aro-configs/README.md

 # 2. Synchronization of cluster configuration, self-heal and prune

-Refer the link here for ArgoCD application manifests [code](https://github.com/adi-sharma14/aro-configs/tree/main/argo)
+Refer the link [HERE](https://github.com/adi-sharma14/aro-configs/tree/main/argo) for ArgoCD application manifests

 ### Pre-Requisites:
     1. Openshift cluster is up and running